taniShant/mlModelPackging/README.md

 # Outlier Package
-## Builds a sklearn based pipeline to pick configuratio file (.yml) defined  models and deploy pipeline at runtime
+### Builds a sklearn based model pipeline by picking the model defination from a configuration file (defined in model_config.json) and deploy pipeline at runtime
+### Refer json defination at model_config.json

 Readme all about the package ...